alefq/helper-scripts/doc/crontab-email-remainder.sh.md

 # anual
 55 6    2 1 *   $HS_HOME/bin/crontab-email-remainder.sh $REMAINDERS_DIR/anual
 ```
 That's it.
 I hope you find this script helpful.
-And remember, github is your friend fork and pull requests are welcome.
+And remember, github is your friend; fork and pull requests are welcome.